techworkersco/techworkersco.github.io/call-for-submissions.md

 1. We’ll reach out to start a conversation.
 1. Then, we’ll help you get a first draft together, usually in a phone call.
 1. We’ll also discuss and decide with you how to handle anonymity and other security considerations.
 1. Depending on the story and strategy, we’ll move it fast or to give it more time.
-Our newsletters currently comes out every other Friday.
+Our newsletters currently come out every other Friday.
 1. Finally, we publish the piece!